studiogcs/website-base-template/README.md

 # Website base template
 This is a skeleton project for a dockerized Django web app.
 It mostly draws from Michael Herman's [Dockerizing Django with Postgres, Gunicorn and Nginx](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/), with minor structure changes and additions.
 The final setup includes a generic website ("blog") with separate "homepage" app.
 The purpose is to accelerate website development using Django, Postgres, Docker, Gunicorn, Nginx.

-Individual portions can be viewed on the following separate branches.
+Individual portions can be viewed on the following branches.

 ## 0. Local development environment setup
 This branch contains the setup for basic Docker containers serving Postgres and the Django web app.
 The user needs to create a local .env.dev file with the following environment variables: